KeriYuu/Wakey-Wakey/README.md

 ```

 Download the pre-trained [FOMM model](https://github.com/AliaksandrSiarohin/first-order-model).
-You may use the following command or mannually download the file.
+You may use the following command or manually download the file.

 ```bash
 cd ../backend/models